Release date: 19 May 2017

 Double LP in gatefold jacket with download card including bonus digital album "Country of Piss".
 Black or orange vinyl.
 Mastered by Bob Weston at Chicago Mastering Service.

-On their first official release in nearly ten years, The Carnage Queen finds Grandpa's Ghost pushing the boundaries of their music ever further, from hypnotic space-rock and extended guitar work-outs to beautiful acoustic ballads.
+On their first release in ten years, The Carnage Queen finds Grandpa's Ghost pushing the boundaries of their music ever further, from hypnotic space-rock and extended guitar work-outs to beautiful acoustic ballads.

-Opening with an eerie, fractured re-interpretation of John Hiatt’s “Learning How to Love You,” punctuated by stabs of Beefheart-esque slide guitar, The Carnage Queen showcases the group’s psychedelic roots rock sound with some of their most immediate and accessible songs.
+Opening with an eerie, fractured re-interpretation of John Hiatt’s “Learning How to Love You,” the album showcases the group’s deeply fried, psychedelic roots-rock sound with some of their most immediate and accessible songs.

-The Carnage Queen serves up plenty of those free-form moments: “I Am a Specimen” is a thrilling proto-kraut-pop song that careens into a furious, feedback-soaked freak-out; but there’s beauty too.
-“Dandelions in My Mind”, a stream-of-consciousness-tour-de-force, stands as one of the band’s most powerful musical statements.
-Put simply, the new album is Grandpa’s Ghost at its singular, inspired best.
+The Carnage Queen serves up plenty of highlights – “I Am a Specimen” is a thunderous, spiralling groove that careens into a demented freak-out.
+“Dandelions in My Mind” is a stream-of-consciousness-tour-de-force, and stands as one of the band’s most powerful statements.
+Simply put, the new album is Grandpa’s Ghost at its singular, inspired best.

 1. Learning How to Love You

 3. Nellie Loves Me

 4. Dandelions in My Mind